The Independent Grammar School: Durham

 11. Drop off and Pick up

-Given our position near the city centre, it is vital that we observe traffic restrictions.
-Parents must do so at all times.
-Should a parent repeatedly not do so, this is not only dangerous but is likely to damage our good relations with the local authority.
+Given our position near the centre of a village, it is vital that we observe traffic restrictions and respect our neighbours.
+We have given an undertaking that parents will not drive along, and certainly not park on, Evenwood Road at any time and we have often asked parents to act reasonably when parking on Acton Road and elsewhere in the immediate vicinity of the school.
+Should a parent repeatedly choose to flout these sensible and reasonable requests, this is not only potentially dangerous but is likely to damage our good relations with neighbours and even the local authority.
 In such cases, and following due warning, the parents concerned may be asked to remove their child from the school.

 12. Payment of Fees